-Household contacts of COVID-19 cases (referred to in the legislation as ‘fellow residents”) are no longer required to isolate but are recommended to do a Rapid Antigen Test every day for 5 days after becoming a household contact.
+Household contacts of COVID-19 cases are no longer required to isolate but are recommended to do a Rapid Antigen Test every day for 5 days after becoming a household contact.
 You are a household contact if you live with or have spent a night or day (more than 8 hours) with someone who tests positive for COVID-19.

 On a cruise ship, a household contact is anyone who has shared a cabin with anyone else who has tested positive, while they are likely to have been infectious.
 On all other types of vessels, everyone on board is considered a household contact.